DIY Tips for User Interface Design

 Although the “8pt-grid” takes away some flexibility, it also brings discipline and order to your interface and ensures everything stays proportional and consistent.
 It also helps you maintain and evolve your product’s design language over time.

 You want to use the increments of number 8 not just for the size of your grid, though.
 You want it to be the base for every single component in your interface.
 This includes any white space / negative space such as margins, padding and any spacing between those components.

-Speaking of white space: deciding which parts of the screen should stay empty is just as important as deciding what to fill with content.
+Speaking of white space: deciding which parts of the screen should stay blank is just as important as deciding what to fill with content.
 It will help you focus the attention of your users and help them find what they are looking for.
-The “nothingness” in your design is hardly imperceptible.
+The empty space in your design is hardly invisible.

 You should also keep in mind the so-called “F-shaped reading pattern” as well as the Gestalt laws of grouping, which explain how people naturally scan content and interpret relationships between objects they see.
 Use these principles to organize your user interface into a frictionless, easy to navigate system.